 Nowadays, everyone who is in the world of work is familiar with what SWOT analysis means.
-SWOT is one of the simplest and yet most effective analysis that can help companies, brands and individuals to review where they are and where they can be from a holistic perspective.
+SWOT is one of the simplest and yet most effective analyses that can help companies, brands, and individuals to review where they are and where they can be from a holistic perspective.

 At FLOW Coaching Institute, our students learn how to coach through SWOT by using these business coaching questions that you will read below.

 Before we come to these powerful business coaching questions, let’s remember briefly what SWOT analysis is about.